 Students examine the effect that the toxin has on predator speed.
 The more resistant an individual is, the less their speed is reduced when exposed to the toxin.
 For the provided worksheet students graph the relationship between the starting speed (control) of the predator and the difference when the predator is exposed to the toxin.

 In Part II, students can control the degree to which the toxic prey makes up the predator's diet.
-The results show the difference in control speed and toxin speed at the start of the study (labeled "Start") and after 10 generations (labeled "End").
+The results show the difference in control speed (0 units of toxin) and toxin speed at the start of the study (generation 0) and after 10 generations.
 Students analyze how the percentage of toxic prey in the predator's diet affects the level of resistance in the population over time.
-Part I tests individual predators, while the data presented in Part II represent a population averages.
+Part I tests individual predators, while the data presented in Part II represent population averages.

 After completing the lab, students should be prepared to discuss the concept of an evolutionary arms race and the trade-offs that can place limitations on adaptations.